 4. Photograph Your Pets

+For fun photography ideas, look no further than your pets.
 If you have fur-babies at home, they make for very willing participants of a portrait shoot.

 Dogs and cats differ significantly in how they behave and respond to a photo direction.
 Dogs sit still for a shot, provided there’s a treat involved.